-There are five submenus under the Wireless menu (shown in Figure 4-16): Wireless Settings, Wireless Security, Wireless MAC Filtering, Wireless Advanced and Wireless Statistics.
+There are five submenus under the Wireless menu as shown above: Wireless Settings, Wireless Security, Wireless MAC Filtering, Wireless Advanced and Wireless Statistics.
 Click any of them, and you will be able to configure the corresponding function.

 4.6.1 Wireless Settings